Play Every Day

 - In addition to either of the above, other people are progressing while you're not.

 - FarmVille: The crops take a few hours to a couple days to grow, and if you don't harvest them in the time that it took for them to grow, they die.
 The only way to avoid this trope is to (literally) buy time.
 This is how Zynga makes its money - they call this "Appointment Gaming", and quite a few Facebook games have taken this mechanic and run with it.
+For example, The Sims Social refilled your energy bar every 45 minutes.
+Now you can Play Every Hour.
 (Farmville is the Genre Popularizer and Trope Codifier for the Facebook Casual Game.)

 - Brain Age gives you a stamp for the first brain-training game you play each day.
 It also makes the stamp larger if you play three games in a day.